HuddleEng/PhantomCSS/README.md

 	libraryRoot: './modules/PhantomCSS',
 	screenshotRoot: './screenshots',
 	failedComparisonsRoot: './failures'
-	// If this is not defined failure images can still be found alongside the original and new images });
+	// If failedComparisonsRoot is not defined failure images can still
+	// be found alongside the original and new images
+});